soggybag/Orange-Tree/README.md

 ### Fire some Oranges!

-Open GameScene.swift.
+Open `GameScene.swift`.
 All of the following will go inside the GameScene class.

 #### Add some vars